7 steps to migrate ECM systems to the cloud Top 8 enterprise content management challenges to avoid

 ECM deployments are complex projects that serve multiple business teams, so organizations should involve developers as they plan for deployment.
 Often, developers use Agile methodologies to release features in small increments.
 This approach can limit the risk of rework for ECM deployments, as each iteration and sprint lets developers make changes and learn from user experiences and feedback.

 These best practices can help content managers deploy a system that meets their organization's specific workflow, user, security and compliance needs.
-ECM system deployments without a plan may require expensive rework or extensive, unplanned changes.
+ECM system deployments without a plan may require expensive rework or extensive, unplanned changes that could affect business operations.

 Next Steps